FrameQuant: Flexible Low-Bit Quantization for Transformers: Fusion Frames based Quantization

 The term $\tilde{H} = C_{\rm prev} C_{\rm prev}^T $ corresponds to the Hessian prominent in most published results on PTQ strategies \cite{pmlr-v119-nagel20a, frantar2022optimal, frantar2023optq, chee2023quip}.
-So, our loss is the same as others, except that we are operating in the FF representation space and enjoy all the associated noise robustness properties.
+So, our loss is the same as other approaches, except that we are operating in the FF representation space and enjoy all the associated noise robustness properties.
 Further, because the loss for quantizing the transformed weights $D_l$ is the same as e.g., \cite{frantar2023optq}, we can directly use the Hessian-based iterative quantization algorithms in \cite{frantar2022optimal, frantar2023optq} with minimal changes.
-Finally, following recent results in Post-training Quantization \cite{pmlr-v119-nagel20a, frantar2022optimal, frantar2023optq, chee2023quip} and to facilitate fair comparisons, we only quantize the transformed weights $(D_l)$ while leaving the activation projections $C_{\rm prev}$ unchanged, noting that successful activation quantization has also been reported separately for up to four bits \cite{10.1145/3503161.3547826, yuan2022ptq4vit}.
+Finally, following recent results in Post-training Quantization \cite{pmlr-v119-nagel20a, frantar2022optimal, frantar2023optq, chee2023quip} we primarily focus on quantizing the transformed weights $(D_l)$ but include one experiment with a simple activation quantization in \S\ref{sec:Activation Quantization}.
+We note that there are standalone activation quantization strategies for smaller Vision models for up to four bits, see \cite{10.1145/3503161.3547826, yuan2022ptq4vit}.

 \textbf{Details of the quantization procedure.} Other than working in the FF space, the quantization itself is almost identical to \cite{frantar2023optq}.
 We use the iterative method from \cite{frantar2023optq} with some modifications to improve the stability of our algorithm.
 For example, we found that clipping the weights before calling the iterative scheme from GPTQ reduces the weight range during quantization.
 This effectively adds more quantization noise to the outlier weights that are too large.
 Since Fusion Frames spread out the energy uniformly among different subspaces, we observe that there are only a few outliers in the transformed Weight matrices, and hence clipping them boosts performance.
 We found that simply clipping the weights at $2\sigma$ (assuming a Normal distribution), where $\sigma$ is the standard deviation of $D_l$, works well in practice.
 We observe that this change also helps the method in \cite{chee2023quip} (and this modified algorithm is also included in our baselines).
 Alg. \ref{alg:FFQuant} shows the sequence of steps in FrameQuant.